samblum17/CapitalOneSES-August2019Submit/README.md

 You can use NPS Kiosk to:
 - Search for specific information with state filtering and relevance-based keyword search
+- Explore suggested things to do recommended by and for specific national parks
 - Find details about specific visitor centers and nearby campgrounds.
 - Stay up to date with alerts, articles, events, and news releases
 - View an interactive map of the park and surrounding area